rockthejvm/rockthejvm-site/src/content/articles/cats-essential-type-class-hierarchy.md

 For those of you who have read about Cats and experimented with monads, you know that monads have two capabilities:

-- the capability to "lift" a plain value into a monadic type, an operation known as `pure`
+- The capability to "lift" a plain value into a monadic type, an operation known as `pure`
-- the capability to "chain" computations of monadic types, an operation known as `flatMap` or `bind`
+- The capability to "chain" computations of monadic types, an operation known as `flatMap` or `bind`

 The monad trait can look something like this: